-3.3.4 Applying Calibration Factors
+3.1.3 Applying Calibration Factors

-If an STS/SMS DAQ is being used, a calibration factor will be provided by BDI and can be added the system's calibration file as defined in the supplied software.
-The output data will be in the units designated by the calibration sheet supplied with every unit.
+If an STS/SMS system is being used, a calibration factor will be provided by BDI and can be added to the system's calibration file as defined in the supplied software.
+The output data will be in the units designated by the calibration sheet supplied with each unit.

-For use with other DAQs, each T500 tiltmeter is supplied with a Calibration Certificate that provides the following information, as an example:
+For use with other DAQs, each T600 tiltmeter is supplied with a Calibration Certificate that provides the following information, as an example:

-$GGF = 0.3307 Degrees/V{out}$
+$$GGF = 0.3307 Degrees/V{out}$$